 Subjects must not ingest xanthine (caffeine)-containing foods and beverages for at least 6 hours prior to each study visit and for the duration of each study visit.
 Examples of such products include coffee, tea, chocolate, and cola.
 Decaffeinated beverages are acceptable.
-Subjects are not allowed to consume grapefruits or grapefruit juice throughout the study.
+Subjects should not consume grapefruits or grapefruit juice throughout the study.